Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/10-authenticated-routes/02-validate-session.md

 ### What Just Happened?
 There's a lot here, so take it slow through this explanation.
 Additional information on the `verify` method can be found [here](https://github.com/auth0/node-jsonwebtoken).

-1. The variable `sessionToken` is created to hold the token, which is pulled from the authorization header of the request.
+1. The variable `sessionToken` is created to hold the token, which is pulled from the authorization header of the request coming in.
 2. The token is printed to the console.
-This is purely for debugging purpose to verify that the token is being sent to the server, and should not be left in the final code.
-This is a potential security vulnerability.
+This is purely for debugging purposes to verify that the token is being sent to the server.
+It should not be left in the final code, as it is a potential security vulnerability.
 3. If no token is present, the `403 Bad Request` error is returned as the response.
 We have several different error handling responses in this file, so assigning each a different error code or message is a big help in debugging.
 4. No `user` property is ever provided in the request, so this check will run whenever a token is present.
 This prevents unauthorized use of a token that was assigned to a different user.
 5. The `verify` method decodes the token with the provided secret, then sends a callback with two variables.
 If successful, `decoded` will contain the decoded payload; if not, `decoded` remains `undefined`. `err` is `null` by default.